miriamroddy/pands-problem-sheet/README.md

 	Write a python program called accounts.py that reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).
 Extra: Modify the program to deal with account numbers of any length
-	(yes that is a vague requirement, comment your assumptions).
+	(yes that is a vague requirement; comment your assumptions).

 This code demonstrates a simple way to obscure part of an account number by replacing it with "XXXXXX".
 This technique can be useful when sensitive information needs to be inputted, but the output should be obscured for security reasons.